samfolo/autodep/README.md

 # Autodep for VSCode

-Autodep for VSCode is an extension which automatically manages `BUILD` and `BUILD.plz` files in build-system-dependent [Node.js](https://nodejs.org/en/) projects.
+_Autodep_ for VSCode is an extension which automatically manages `BUILD` and `BUILD.plz` files in build-system-dependent [Node.js](https://nodejs.org/en/) projects.

 ## Features

-Autodep is primarily configured to run upon the saving a supported file within VSCode.
+_Autodep_ is primarily configured to run upon the saving a supported file within VSCode.
 On save, it can:

 - Work out exactly which build targets need to exist within a file's corresponding build rule, and write them to the appropriate location.
 - Create and insert build rules based on a user-defined schema, if a pre-existing rule or `BUILD` file does not exist.

-Users are able to control the exact type and contents of the new rule to insert via an Autodep configuration file.
+Users are able to control the type, definition and contents of the new rule to insert via an _Autodep_ configuration file.
 Behaviour can be defined for the following three types of file:

-- `module` - a standard Node file, core to the functionality of the program
+- `module` - a standard Node.js file, core to the functionality of the program
-- `fixture` - a module which does not contain a test but is not core to the functionality of the program, often containing testing assets (mock data, commonised testing utilities, etc.)
+- `fixture` - a module which may not contain a test but is not core to the functionality of the program, often containing testing assets (mock data, commonised testing utilities, etc.)
 - `test` - a file containing a test

 ## Requirements

-Autodep can only be used in projects which use a build system.
+_Autodep_ is only useful in projects which use a build system.
 The extension is currently optimised for use with [Please](https://please.build).

-Autodep currently only handles Node files at the moment, and will only listen out for `.ts`, `.js`, `.tsx`, `.jsx` and `.scss` files, however it can still be used in multi-language, full-stack projects.
+_Autodep_ currently only handles Node.js files at the moment, and will only listen out for `.ts`, `.js`, `.tsx`, `.jsx` and `.scss` files, however it can still be used in multi-language, full-stack projects.

+## Extension Settings

+To enable the extension in your editor, you can add `"autodep.runOnSave": true` to your `settings.json` file.

+Majority of configuration outside of this is handled via user-defined configuration files.

 ## Configuration

-Autodep allows a high level of customisation, allowing a user to fine-tune its behaviour and achieve resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent project.
+_Autodep_ supports a high level of customisation, allowing a user to fine-tune its behaviour and achieve resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent project.

 A configuration file can be inserted anywhere within the project, so long as it exists within the specified root directory.
 It is recommended to place the main configuration file at the root of the directory.
 Subsequent files with tighter scope can be added further down the file tree, then linked via an `extends` field, similar to a `tsconfig.json` file.
 Extension configuration files will overwrite all clashing parent keys with their new values, except `manage.rules`, which will be concatenated into a (unique) superset of managed rule names.

 To create a configuration file, just create an `.autodep.yaml` file.
-The configuration is strongly typed, and a helpful error will be shown within VSCode if configuration has been written incorrectly.
+The configuration is strongly typed, and helpful errors will be shown within VSCode if configuration has been written incorrectly.
 Fields are not allowed to be empty, but no fields are mandatory, so feel free to remove them entirely if they are not useful.

 ### Available fields